flutter/website/src/jobs/uxe.md

 You must meet these minimum qualifications to apply for this job.

-- Bachelor's degree in Engineering, Computer Science, related field, or equivalent practical experience.
+- Bachelor's degree in Computer Science, HCI, Design, a related field, or equivalent practical experience.
 - 2 years of experience in a technical, UX, or design environment.
 - Experience with HTML5, CSS3, and JavaScript development.
 - Experience with development on mobile platforms.